 - Ripley’s Believe It or Not

 - Aquarium of the Bay

 For more details on how to use these services, make sure to read our full post covering San Francisco tourist attraction discount passes.

-In the past, this event has been described as similar to a “multi-stage concert” with several different acts performing at the same time.
+This event has been described as similar to a “multi-stage concert”, with several different acts performed at the same time.